 Many people walk into a Muay Thai class hoping to learn how to fight and defend themselves.
-So how practical and effective is Muay Thai in a violent situation?
+So how practical and effective is Muay Thai for self defense?

 THERE ARE MANY VARIABLES ON THE STREETS